bobfoster1299/ensuring-quality-releases3/README.md

 * **terraformstorageaccount** - the name of the storage account for storing the terraform statefile.
 * **terraformstoragerg** - the name of the resource group for storing the terraform statefile (this is a different resource group to the one that will store the app service and VM).

 Run the pipeline.
-The first time it runs you may see an error *There was a resource authorization issue*.
-If so, click **Authorize Resources** and run the pipeline again.

-The first time the pipeline runs, it will fail on the seleniumOnVMDeploy deployment.
+On the first run it will fail on the seleniumOnVMDeploy deployment.
 This is because we need to manually configure the VM to allow the pipeline to connect to it.
 To do so, go to **Pipelines** > **Environments**.
 Click your environment > **Add Resource** > **Virtual Machines** > **Next**.
-Select linux operating system.
+Select **Linux** operating system.
 Copy the registration script to the clipboard.
 Then SSH to the VM using your private key and public IP of the VM:
 ```
-ssh -i robadmin@20.68.27.85
+ssh -i ~/path/to/privatekey robadmin@20.68.27.85
 ```
 Paste the registration script into the terminal (don't use sudo).
 Select N for tags, Y for unzip.
 The VM can now be managed by the pipeline.
 Re-run the failed job.
 The pipeline run should complete successfully.